ultimate271/notes/rowling/Harry/harry01.05.summary.md

 # Conclusion
 Hagrid and Harry part.
-Hagrid gives Harry his ticket to Hogwarts, and Harry is aprehensive about living up to his expectations.
+Hagrid gives Harry his ticket to Hogwarts, and Harry is aprehensive about living up to people's expectations.